Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Approach

 \subsection{Dataset Construction}

 Compared with code-pair data, a major advantage of dialogue data lies in its flexibility for constructing downstream tasks.
-By default, we adopt Dialogue-Level Splitting for fine-tuning, though the data can also be divided at the Question–Solution Pair level to avoid overfitting.
+By default, we adopt Dialogue-Level Splitting for fine-tuning, though the data can also be divided at the Question–Solution Pair level to mitigate potential overfitting.

 \textbf{Dialogue-Level Splitting}: Our dataset consists of multi-turn dialogues generated by the dual-agent Questioner–Solver system, where each dialogue captures a full translation workflow—initial translation, unit test generation, error diagnosis, iterative correction, and final verification.
 To preserve the natural flow of interactions, we split the data at the dialogue level.
 Each dialogue is assigned entirely to the training, validation, or test set, ensuring that no portion of a conversation appears in multiple splits.
 This prevents context leakage and allows evaluation on truly unseen translation scenarios.